Lvisxwj/Image-Caption-on-LSTM/README.md

 She deserved better.
 Deserved someone who wasn't using her as proof that prophecies come true.
 Deserved someone who could be present instead of drowning in the past.

 ## *The past is a loaded gun.
 You can try to unload it, hide it in a drawer, pretend it's not there.
 But sooner or later, you're going to put it in your mouth.*

-*The past is a loaded gun.
-You can try to unload it, hide it in a drawer, pretend it's not there.
-But sooner or later, you're going to put it in your mouth.*